 - U.S. District Court for the District of Maryland (1958)

 - Maryland State Court of Appeals for Fourth Circuit (1958)

 - U.S. Supreme Court (1966)

-Mr. Weiner received his Juris Doctor from the University of Maryland School of Law.
+Arnold received his Juris Doctor from the University of Maryland School of Law.
 He was the recipient of the Elizabeth Maxwell Carroll Chestnut Award for outstanding academic achievement and United States Law Week Award for academic achievement in the senior year.
-Mr. Weiner was elected to the Order of the Coif and was Notes Editor of the Maryland Law Review.
+Arnold was elected to the Order of the Coif and was Notes Editor of the Maryland Law Review.
 He received his bachelor’s degree from the University of Maryland, College Park with honors.